mherwege/openhab2-addons/bundles/org.openhab.binding.upnpcontrol/README.md

 ### Playlists

 Playlists provide a way to define lists of server content for playback.

-A new playlist can be created from the selection in the `upnpserver browse` selection list.
+A new playlist can be created on a server thing from the selection in the `upnpserver browse` selection list.
-When restoring a playlist, the media in the playlist from the `upnpserver` thing used for restoring, will be put in the `upnpserver browse` selection list.
+When restoring a playlist on the server, the media in the playlist from the `upnpserver` thing used for restoring, will be put in the `upnpserver browse` selection list.

 A playlist can contain media from different servers.
 Only the media from the current server will be visible in the server when restoring.
+It is possible to append content to a playlist that already contains content from a different server.
+That way, it is possible to combine multiple sources for playback.

+When selecting a playlist on a renderer, the playlist will be queued immediately for playback after the currently playing entry.
+Playback will not start if not yet playing.

 ## Limitations